mosmn/Notes/sections/theo/os/mutex.md

 - **Critical Section**:
     - A section of code within a process that requires access to shared resources
-    - Must not be executed while another process is in a corresponding section of code Critical for me to get the fork Okla you eat first Concurrency Key Terms
+    - Must not be executed while another process is in a corresponding section of code
     - Each process have their own critical section.

 - **Deadlock**: